thunderbird/webext-docs/changes/esr91.rst

 ==========================

 * Content script functions can now operate on a message display "tab" in the same way they do on a content tab in Thunderbird or Firefox.
-This requires the new "messagesModify" permission.
+This requires the new :permission:`messagesModify` permission.

   Here are some basic examples.
 See `the MDN documentation`__ for a more in-depth explanation.